jinoos/zoodis/README.md

 `Zoo`keeper + Re`dis`

-Watching Redis server and tracing stats on Zookeeper with ephemeral node.
+Watchdog for Redis server and tracing stats on Zookeeper with ephemeral node.

 ## INSTALL